jomojowo/Karpenta-eks-clusta/README.md

 ## Cleanup Steps (Optional)

-1. Delete x86 and Graviton deployment(s), which will lead to termination of running spot instance(s) host the deployment pod(s).
+1. Delete x86 and Graviton deployment(s), which will lead to termination of running spot instance(s) hosting the deployment pod(s).
 Example deployments used in the below command.
 ```
 kubectl delete -f examples/nginx-x86.yaml